• Skip to primary navigation

 Is It Acceptable to Drink Heavily on a Yacht Charter?

 Moderate drinking is fine, but heavy drinking can create safety risks, especially around stairs, swim platforms, and water toys.
-The crew may step in if behavior becomes unsafe for you or others onboard.
+The crew may step in if behavior becomes unsafe for you or others on board.
 Pacing alcohol and staying hydrated helps keep the charter comfortable and safe.

 Filed Under: Guide